Cheesy Brussel Sprout and Chorizo Dip

 I seared the chorizo first, then cooked the brussel sprouts in the chorizo fat to really layer on the delicious flavors.
 The best part of brussel sprouts are when they get burned and super bitter, so I made sure to get them nice and brown in the pan, and then brown them more in the oven!

-You could use Portuguese chorizo if you wanted but I found a really nice Spanish one at my grocery store that I was excited to try.
+I was going to do Portuguese chorizo at first, but I found a really nice Spanish one at my grocery store that I was excited to try.
+Just chop everything up finely.

-I used tortilla chips cause I am all about the tortilla chip right now, but you could do pita if you would rather.
+I used tortilla chips cause I am all about the tortilla chip right now, but you could do pita if you would rather, or a myriad of other dipping options.

 So cheesy, so good!
 The chorizo really adds a great deep flavor to everything.
-Make sure you don’t use too much, or the dip might be a bit too intense.
+Make sure you don’t use too much chorizo, or the dip might be a bit too intense.

 Cheesy Brussel Sprout and Chorizo Dip